 If a site is redirecting to a mobile version, you’ve got a problem.
 Instead of loading one page, you’re effectively loading two—or at least, it’ll seem that way to the user.

-Even though smartphones can handle it, you want to be able to guide the user to your CTA and get them to click (or “tap”) as early on as possible.
+Even though smartphones can handle this redirect, you want to be able to guide the user to your CTA and get them to click or tap as early on as possible.
 It’s also important to consider how users will be accessing your site—after all, there are over 50 billion Google searches a month on mobile alone.

 You’ve Got The Touch – You’ve Got The Power

 This goes hand-in-hand with user experience.
-Improving mobile SEO should focus on intuitive visual design that flows properly between each and every section.
-That means designing things around the universal mobile device input tools, also known as “fingers.”
+Improving mobile SEO should emphasize intuitive visual design that flows properly between each and every section.
+That means designing things around universal mobile device input tools, also known as “fingers.”